seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

-the source class that answered per carried catalyst: primary / archive / none, and per item: the host, what it answered, the field taken from it every lane NOT read this run, with its previous read date and its stored sec6_md5 the oi reading stored per item and the previous one it was compared against every lifecycle transition, with the reason for it the searches that changed a conclusion any catalysts.json proposal (§6)
+the source class that answered per carried catalyst: primary / archive / none, and per item: the host, what it answered, the field taken from it every lane NOT read this run, with its previous read date and its stored sec6_md5 the fr, oi and mark read per published setup, and the oi_prev each was compared against every production function cut from index.html, with the command and the span it cut the §7 checklist, one line per item with its verdict every lifecycle transition, with the reason for it the searches that changed a conclusion any catalysts.json proposal (§6)